 - Detecting clinically significant relative strengths and weaknesses in an individual's profile that can help to inform adaptations to their approach at university or work;

 - Diagnosis of ADHD or dyslexia;

 - Investigating changes in cognitive function that may be secondary to physical health conditions or psychological factors such as stress and burnout.

-Neuropsychological assessments for adults and children
+Neuropsychological assessments for adults

 Neurological conditions such as epilepsy, multiple sclerosis and stroke are often associated with changes in cognitive abilities such as problem-solving abilities, speed of information processing and memory.
 These changes may be subtle and difficult to detect without specialist assessment.

 Neuropsychological assessment can help to identify subtle changes that may be attributable to changes in the brain.
 It can also help to detect when changes are more likely to be attributable to non-organic (psychological) factors, rather than neurological changes.